 Advisory Committee Meetings

 The Libraries Australia Advisory Committee (also known as the ‘LAAC’) meets twice a year face-to-face.
-Their next meeting is scheduled for Monday 18 March 2013 at the National Library of Australia.
+Their next meeting is scheduled for 30 October 2014 at the National Library of Australia in Canberra.

 Members are encouraged to download and read the Advisory Committee meeting minutes & papers.